 The objectives of this chapter (Step 5) are . . .

-- To help you make your gratifying conversations more gratifying by eliminating distractions, avoiding inappropriate topics, and overcoming sensitive situations; and
+- To help you make your gratifying conversations more gratifying by eliminating distractions, avoiding inappropriate topics, and overcoming sensitive situations.

 - To illustrate the benefits of listening more and talking less.

-Combining the conversation approaches and ideas outlined in this chapter allows you to conduct a great conversation instead of one for which you want a do-over.
+Combining the conversation approaches and ideas outlined in this chapter allows you to conduct a rewarding conversation instead of one for which you want to avert.